 The most common site of arthritis in the foot is at the base of the big toe.
 This joint is called the metatarsophalangeal joint.
 It's important because it has to bend every time you take a step.
 If the joint starts to stiffen (stiff big toe), walking can become painful and difficult.

-In the 1st metatarsophalangeal joint as in any joint, the ends of the bones are covered with a smooth articular cartilage.
+In the 1st metatarsophalangeal joint, the ends of the bones are covered with a smooth articular cartilage.
 If wear-and-tear or injury damage the articular cartilage, the raw bone ends can rub together.
 A bone spur, or overgrowth, may develop on the top of the bone.
 This overgrowth can prevent the toe from bending as much as it needs to when you walk.
-The result is a stiff big toe or hallux rigidus.
+The result is a stiff big toe, also known as Hallux Rigidus.

 Signs and symptoms

 - Pain in the joint when you are active, especially as you push-off on the toes when you walk